-Based on the Marvel Comics character of the same name, Silver Surfer is a shoot em' up game that's infamous for its brutal difficulty, and the surprisingly decent music composed by Tim Follin.
+Based on the Marvel Comics character of the same name, Silver Surfer is a shoot-'em-up that's infamous for its brutal difficulty.

 Unused Sprite Debugger

 Game Genie codes STEAGESK OAEAIEUE will activate a sprite debugging routine.
 It is unknown where in code it would be called, hence the necessary variables might not be initialized properly, so the code might not work correctly every time.
 Waiting for the first demo after the title screen, then starting a new game, appears to be the most reliable way for it to work.
 Instead of the typical intro sequence, the screen at left will appear.

 Press A / B to change the selected sprite, Left / Right to change the radius of rotation, Start to flip the sprite upside-down, and Select to exit.